MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cmediasample-getsize.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce la dimensione, in byte, del buffer.
+Restituisce le dimensioni del buffer, in byte.

 ## <a name="requirements"></a>Requisiti